 The most recent addition to this list is also its first.
 Fresh from an underwhelming three month turf-toe laden stretch of play featuring lashings of the first half of his surname, Carlos Boozer made the news yesterday on account of his foray into the rap game, pairing up with Twista, Mario Winans and a truly terrible beat on the following song, “Winning Streak.”

-Why Boozer has chosen to rap about things such as "going hard," "crossing over" and "going baseline," things he doesn't actually do on the basketball court, is not clear.
-Maybe he should have rapped about things he actually does, such as pushing players in the back as they drive unhindered to the basket, rotating the wrong way defensively, asking the ref for a touch of the ball (not his balls) at every stoppage in play, and contributing much to any individual game's sound effects.
-Nevertheless, Twista's follow-up verse sees the first ever shout-outs in music history to Tom Thibodeau and Keith Bogans.
-Previously, Keith's only musical credit was a spoken word appearance in a Christmas song.
+Why Boozer has chosen to rap about things such as “going hard,” “crossing over” and “going baseline,” things he doesn’t actually do on the basketball court, is not clear.
+Maybe he should have rapped about things he actually does, such as pushing players in the back as they drive unhindered to the basket, rotating the wrong way defensively, asking the ref for a touch of the ball (not his balls) at every stoppage in play, and contributing greatly to any individual game’s sound effects.
+[Nah, Booz is great, just having fun.]
+Nevertheless, Twista’s follow-up verse sees the first ever shout-outs in music history to Tom Thibodeau and Keith Bogans.
+Previously, Keith’s only musical credit was a spoken word appearance in a Christmas song.

 Indeed, a good many of these music moguls also like to take their turn in front of the mike as well.
 Here’s an effort from Rashad McCants, aka Suni Blac [sic], shortly before he went on to star in a film about transsexual shoplifters:

 Not the words you want to hear from a man whose talent has long been considered undermined by his attitude.
 Balling shouldn’t be the hobby.
 The transsexual shoplifting should be the hobby.